shoggoth/ExplodeFight/README.md

 - Address the shader compile delay on the first explosion.
 - Address texture atlas and explosion shader oddities.
 - Add rules for end level and interstial scene / overlay.
-- Alter weapon firing source position
+- Alter weapon firing source position.
 - Add online high score table and chieve example.
-- Make scoring work and have the scoring count up
+- Make scoring work and have the scoring count up.
-- Make pausing work
+- Make pausing work.
 - Make placeholder sprites for the player and an enemy.
 - Think about how contact can be handled without subclassing an entity.
 - Make a user-controlled entity and a mob entity or do this using components so that the behaviour can be switched for a demo attract phase.
 - User control via GKAgent (movement and shooting).
-Rejig Mob and Player movement components, possibly remove the subclasses of GKAgent2D
+Rejig Mob and Player movement components, possibly remove the subclasses of GKAgent2D.
-- Sound manager
+- Sound manager.
 - Find out why the explosion sound is getting called twice as often as it should be.
 - Add rules for a demo: maintain the number of Mobs at 10 until 100 total have been spawned.
 - Allow mobs to be cleanly destroyed on contact with a bullet, update facts on mob deaths.
 - Check spawner performance with 250 mobs.
-- Lifecycle state machine with deaths on __exp/deadstate__.
+- Lifecycle state machine with deaths on __exp/deadstate__
-- Rework spawners on branch __exp/spawner__.
+- Rework spawners on branch __exp/spawner__
 - Decide if we need to calculate the distances like the DemoBots does, leave it as a callable function outside the init for now. (moved to BaseSKScene).
 - SKLabelNode replacement with sprite or tilemap optimisations.
 - Make move, fire and possibly render components.
 - Check if the player entity can be given an agent in the editor.
-(Causes scene to be unable to load Xcode 12.4)
+(Causes scene to be unable to load Xcode 12.4).
-- Shotting experiments on branch __exp/shoot__.
+- Shotting experiments on branch __exp/shoot__
-- Rules and state machine experiments on branch __exp/rules__.
+- Rules and state machine experiments on branch __exp/rules__
-- Rules and state machine experiments on branch __exp/mechanics__.
+- Rules and state machine experiments on branch __exp/mechanics__
-- Spawn experiments on branch __exp/spawner__.
+- Spawn experiments on branch __exp/spawner__
-- Sprite atlas performance experiments (branch off from the old one that has many robots) on branch __exp/spawner__.
+- Sprite atlas performance experiments (branch off from the old one that has many robots) on branch __exp/spawner__
-- Button experiments on branch __exp/buttons__.
+- Button experiments on branch __exp/buttons__
-- Shader and explosion experiments on __exp/shaders__.
+- Shader and explosion experiments on __exp/shaders__
-- Touch joystick experiments on __exp/joystick__.
+- Touch joystick experiments on __exp/joystick__
 - Abstract out a base class for the scenes involved in the attract phase, allow them to rotate with timing or select or start the game from any displayed phase quickly.
 - Extend SKScene to clone a node with a specified name and then remove it from its parent.
 - Move configuration components from splash scene to somewhere more appropriate.